Black Friday is just around the corner and for some SMEs, that will bring a wave of panic as well as a rush of excitement.

 First of all, you need to get the date in your diary so you can start working towards it.

-This year, Black Friday UK will fall on Friday 25th November.
+This year, Black Friday UK will fall on Friday 24th November.
 Although it’s worth bearing in mind that some retailers, such as Amazon, start offering Black Friday deals even earlier.
+So, it’s always good to start preparing your business as soon as possible!

 As an SME business owner, part of getting ready for Black Friday will involve being aware of potential issues that Black Friday sales could pose for you.

-Let’s take a look at the top five concerns around Black Friday, and what you can do about them:
+Let’s take a look at the top 5 business concerns around Black Friday, and what you can do about them:

 When it comes to selecting which Black Friday deals to promote, the best advice is to keep it simple.